brndnmtthws/brndn-io/content/posts/recency-bias/index.md

 [Recency bias](https://en.wikipedia.org/wiki/Recency_bias) is one of the more common cognitive biases we encounter (and suffer from) on a day to day basis.
 Other common ones include survivorship bias, the availability heuristic, confirmation bias, cognitive dissonance, and more.
 [Wikipedia has a good listing](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
 If you want to read a book on the subject, [Thinking Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) is a good one.

 I think the worst outcomes happen when you combine recency bias with [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion), which can help you work synergistically to screw yourself.
-Behavioral economists like [Richard Thaler](https://www.nobelprize.org/prizes/economic-sciences/2017/thaler/facts/) have demonstrated how this bias consistently distorts our decision-making in ways we rarely notice.
-Research shows that the pain of losing $100 is approximately twice as powerful as the pleasure of gaining $100, making this combination particularly dangerous for investors.
+The pain of losing $100 tends to hit about twice as hard as the pleasure of gaining $100, which is a nasty combination if you're investing.

 In short, recency bias makes you weight recent events with greater importance than distant events, and loss aversion makes you weight losses greater than wins.
 A decent real life example of this is how we lament when the stock market goes down in the near term, but fail to recognize the bounty of many years of bull market.

 2022 has, up till now, been one of the worst bear markets in history, and in absolute terms is definitely the worst year in history.
 If you've been watching your portfolio you've likely been feeling it.
 However, if we put our feelings aside and look at the data, it's not so bad.
 Keep in mind that valuations at the end of 2021 were exceptionally high, and if you look at historical trends we're pretty much in line with history.

-If you want assurance, the first place to look is the [S&P 500 total return index](https://yhoo.it/3Ml9yT6).
-It's important to examine _total return_, rather than the absolute index, because otherwise you are missing out on a significant portion of the returns from the S&P 500.
+When I want some perspective, I look at the [S&P 500 total return index](https://yhoo.it/3Ml9yT6).
+You want _total return_ here, not just the raw index price, because otherwise you're leaving out dividends.
 If we plot the returns since 1988 (the farthest I can find for freely available data) it looks like this:

 ![S&P 500 total return index](sp500tr.png "S&P 500 total return index since 1988")